CHPGenetics/GMM-Demux/README.md

 ## Install

 GMM-Demux can be directly installed from PIPy.
-Alternatively, a user can build and install it locally.
+Or it can be built and installed locally.

 * Install GMM-Demux from PIPy.
 ```bash